Ceramic Matrix Composites

 - Infiltrate with molten metal to react with the sacrificial carbon and form the fully dense carbide matrix.

-Three stages in fabrication of CMC combustion chamber: left, graphite thruster mandrel; center, braided fiber preform after interface coating and sacrificial carbon infiltration; right, thrust chamber after melt infiltration
+Three stages in fabrication of ceramic matrix composites combustion chamber: left, graphite thruster mandrel; center, braided fiber preform after interface coating and sacrificial carbon infiltration; right, thrust chamber after melt infiltration

 Advantages of Melt Infiltration